Daddycation23/GeoPointer/README.md

 # Welcome to GeoQuest!🎉

-GeoQuest is a game that allows you to explore the places around you which you may or may not know already, who knows you might find a hidden gem around you?.
+GeoQuest is a game that allows you to explore the places around you which you may or may not know already, who knows you might find a hidden gem around you?

 ## How to run the files